-What Do You Let Go vs. What Do You Address?
+What Do You Let Go versus What Do You Address?

-There is a balance her between high expectations and healthy tolerance for each other’s humanity.
-We don’t want to be militant about dealing with everything, but at the same time it’s not good to expand the untouchable fence or build up things behind the dam.
+There is a balance between high expectations and a healthy tolerance for each other’s humanity.
+We don’t want to be militant about dealing with everything, but at the same time, it’s not good to expand the untouchable fence or build up things behind the dam.

 That still leaves me wondering; what do you need to deal with versus let go?
 Well, they felt that having a lower tolerance for negativity was better.
 Ie., it was better to be more sensitive just so that things never had a chance to escalate.